prebid/Prebid.js/modules/yahoosspBidAdapter.md

 }];
 ```
 ## Video Instream
+**Important!** Make sure that the Yahoo SSP Placement type (in-stream) matches the adUnit video inventory type.
-**Note:** Make sure to set the adapter mode to allow video requests by setting it to mode: 'video' OR mode: 'all'
+**Note:** Make sure to set the adapter mode to allow video requests by setting it to mode: 'video' OR mode: 'all'.
 ```javascript
 pbjs.setConfig({
     yahoossp: {